Introduction

 This is why nested argument-position-impl-trait can sometimes inhibit confusing behavior.

-To make this example compile, you can use newly-stabilized associated type bounds instead of an impl trait.
-As the Assoc: B + 'a is part of the bound on the generic parameter, it can name the higher-ranked 'a.
+To make this example compile, you can use associated type bounds instead of an impl Trait:

 fn f(_: impl for<'a> A<'a, Assoc: B + 'a>) {}